chipKIT32/pic32-Arduino-USB-Bootloader-original/readme.txt

 This project builds a simple Stk500v2 bootloader that is compatible with avrdude and MPIDE (used on the chipKIT boards) for any PIC32 MX4, 5, 6, or 7 MCU.
+The bootloader lives wholly in bootflash, leaving all primary flash (0x9d000000 and higher) for use by applications.

-The MCU exposes a CDC/ACM serial port function out the USB, and you can configure avrdude or MPIDE to talk to it.
+When running the bootloader, the MCU exposes a CDC/ACM serial port function out the USB, and you can configure avrdude or MPIDE to talk to it.
 You install the bootloader on your MCU using a Pickit3 or equivalent.

 You need to install the cpustick.inf file to talk to the CDC/ACM port on Windows (using the Microsoft driver usbser.sys -- the inf file just binds